SamuelHill/electroporator/README.md

 > Electroporation is a useful technique to study gene function during development but its broad application is hampered due to the expensive equipment needed.

 While I agree with this and the rest of the paper largely, I believe the design set forth is both cluttered and unnecessarily complicated.
 This is mainly due to the use of a breadboard (or PCB breadboard), and given the current capabilities and price point of manufacturing a custom PCB this seems the obvious place to start for simplification.
 To that end, I designed a simple PCB that also contains much of the needed information for construction and operation on the silkscreen.
+After successfully implementing and using the v.0 system, I also designed and am working on implementing a handful of v.1 boards.

+The layout of this project is a series of nested KiCad projects for easy navigation within KiCad.
+To better show the functionality of the HE721A IC's - and add this product and footprint - I created a custom part (found in the parts folder).
+In the gerber folder is the compiled output of the v.0 board which has been printed, tested, and used successfully.
+As more of the designs are tested I will add more completed gerber files.
+The archive folder can be ignored as it just includes some attempts at having the LED output on the electrode side of the circuit.
+The v0 and v1 folders contain the designs for each version and v1 contains a number of modifications that are discussed later in this readme.

 ## Breadboard layout